 nvim <filename>

-• Insert Mode: Use to activate this mode and start typing.
-Use Esc to go back to normal mode.
+• Insert mode: Press i to start typing text.
+Press Esc to return to normal mode.

 Vim is my favourite text editor.
 I've been using it for years… I can't figure out how to exit.